vippsas/vipps-woocommerce/README.md

 When you enable Vipps MobilePay Express, your customers can choose between the regular checkout or to go directly to Vipps or MobilePay.
 If they choose Vipps or MobilePay, they just submit their phone number, and the rest of the checkout process is done in the Vipps or MobilePay app.

 Since Vipps MobilePay knows who the customers are, they don’t have to enter all their personal information.
-The customer just choose the shipping method and accepts the payment.
+The customer just chooses the shipping method and accepts the payment.
 Vipps MobilePay will send all the necessary info back to the store.
 Easy, fast and secure.

 The express checkout can be done in the following ways: